JayantNain841/route53-clone/README.md

 3. Set Framework Preset to **Next.js**.
 4. Set environment variable `NEXT_PUBLIC_API_URL` to your backend Render URL.
 5. Click **Deploy**.
 Vercel will build and serve your app.

-> **Disclaimer**
-> This project is a high-fidelity clone of the AWS Route 53 Console built for educational and demonstration purposes.
-It does not integrate with the AWS Route 53 API or perform real DNS operations.
-All hosted zones and DNS records are stored locally in a SQLite database.